viamrobotics/docs/docs/program/apis/data-client.md

 ### FileUpload

-Upload arbitrary files stored on your robot to the [Viam app](https://app.viam.com) by file name.
+Upload arbitrary files stored on your machine to the [Viam app](https://app.viam.com) by file name.
 Uploaded files can be found under the **Files** subtab of the app's [**Data** tab](https://app.viam.com/data).

 {{< tabs >}}